killvxk/unKover/README.md

 You need to enable testsigning to load the driver.
 I also recommend to enable debugging for the kernel.

-Run the following from an administrative prompt and reboot afterwards:
+Download the driver from releases, run the following from an administrative prompt and reboot afterwards:

 ```cmd
 bcdedit /set testsigning on